Weekly Schedule

 Parking

-(Validation cards for free hospital parking are available in the rear of the Church and in the Parish Hall.)
+(Vouchers for free hospital parking are available in the rear of the Church and in the Parish Hall)

 • 10:00 am – Morning Prayer